netgen-layouts/content-browser-docs/cookbook/javascript_usage.rst

     // create new Content Browser instance
     const browser = new Browser(config);

     // open the browser
     browser.open();

-Plugin accepts javascript object as options for that instance.
+Plugin accepts JavaScript object as options for that instance.
 For example:

 .. code-block:: javascript